Drink Driving Defences

 Of course, in some cases this rule is difficult to apply strictly.
-The legislation provides that in the situation that a police officer attends the scene of an accident and is unsure as to when the accident occurred, and a person is found at the scene and the police officer reasonably believes that they were in the vehicle, the time limit for requiring a test extends to two hours from when that person was found.
+The legislation provides that in the situation that a police officer attends the scene of an accident and is unsure as to when the accident occurred, and a person is found at the scene and the police officer reasonably believes the person was in the vehicle, the time limit for requiring a test extends to two hours from when that person was found.

 Injury or Medically Dangerous

-Similarly, a police officer cannot require you to undergo a screening test, or provide a breath sample if it appears to them that it would be dangerous or impractical for them to do so due to any injury you may have suffered.
-Furthermore, if you have been admitted to the hospital after an accident and undergoing a test or providing a sample would be detrimental to your medical condition, you cannot be required to do so.
-Before you can rely on this defence your injury and the detriment that it would cause you must be provided in writing by a doctor or authorised nurse.
+Similarly, a police officer cannot require you to undergo a screening test, or provide a breath sample if it appears to them that it would be dangerous or impractical for you to do so due to any injury you may have suffered.
+Furthermore, if you have been admitted to the hospital after an accident, and having a test or providing a sample would be detrimental to your medical condition, you cannot be required to do so.
+Before you can rely on this defence, your injury and the detriment that it would cause you must be provided in writing by a doctor or authorised nurse.

 Home Safe Rule

-This defence can only apply to PCA matters as it relates to the legal admissibility of the blood alcohol reading obtained by the Police.
+This defence can only apply to drink driving matters as it relates to the legal admissibility of the blood alcohol reading obtained by the police.

-The ‘home safe’ rule states that the police have no power to require you to submit to a test if you are at home, that is, the place where you usually live.
-There are a number of legislative exceptions to this rule, however:-
+The “home safe” rule states that the police have no power to require you to submit to a test if you are at home, that is, the place where you usually live.